devbytemehedi/webdev-starter/README.md

 <h2 id="intro"> 🌟 Introduction</h2>

-WebDev Starter is a boilerplate project for frontend web development, providing a structured folder hierarchy and automation with Gulp.
-It is designed to help beginners and intermediate frontend developers kickstart their projects.
+🚀 **webdev-starter** : A structured boilerplate project for frontend developers ⚡️🎨.
+Unleash your creativity with an organized folder structure and best practices, igniting web development projects like never before! 💪💻 Start your journey now and witness the magic unfold. 🌟🔥

 <h2 id="ft">✨ Features</h2>